cblgh/karnaughgen/README.md

 karnaughgen
 ===========

-Generates LaTeX-code for Karnaugh maps.
+Generates LaTeX-code for Karnaugh maps using a GUI.

+Work in progress.
+LaTeX code generation not yet implemented.

 Requirements
 ------------